backtick-se/cowait-notebook-eval/README.md

    ```
    It might take a few minutes for the cluster to download the image.
 Once the task is running, a link should be displayed.
 Open it to access the notebook.

 1. Create a new notebook called `volume.ipynb`.
-Make sure to select the Cowait interpreter.
+Make sure to select the Cowait kernel.

 1. Take a moment to appreciate the magic of `clientfs`

    **TODO: How?
 Briefly explain clientfs**

 1. Download some data into a pandas dataframe.
-The dataset contains every trade executed on the Bitmex cryptocurrency derivatives platform.
+The dataset contains every trade executed on the Bitmex cryptocurrency derivatives platform, divided into one file per day.

    ```python
    date = '20210101'
    df = pandas.read_csv(f'https://s3-eu-west-1.amazonaws.com/public.bitmex.com/data/trade/{date}.csv.gz')
    ```

-1. We want to compute the total daily dollar amount of Bitcoin contracts traded using pandas.
+1. We want to compute the total US dollar value of Bitcoin contracts over the course of the day.
 Bitcoin Perpetual Futures contracts have the ticker symbol `XBTUSD`.
-To do this, we need to find all the rows containing `XBTUSD` transactions, and sum their size.
+To do this, use pandas to find all the rows containing `XBTUSD` transactions, and sum the `size` column.

    ```python
    volume = df[df.symbol == 'XBTUSD'].size.sum()
    print(volume)
    ```

 1. Parameterize the notebook by changing the date variable to an input parameter.
 In Cowait, *inputs* allow us to send arguments to tasks.
 Later, we can substitute the input value to execute the notebook code for any date we like.
-If no input is set, the default date `20210101` will be used.
+If no input is set, the default value `20210101` will be used.

    ```python
    date = cowait.input('date', '20210101')